Point Village: Student accommodation

-Under construction projects
+Other projects

-The 73m Exo Building is, as of 2021, under construction on the site of the cancelled Watchtower Building at the Eastern end of Point Village.
+The 73m Exo Building was completed, in 2022, at the eastern end of Point Village.

 As of 2018, an aparthotel was under construction to the west of the 3Arena, filling the last empty site.
-This hotel was acquired by SACO, a UK based apart-hotel group, and is due to be operated by Lockeliving.
+This hotel was acquired by SACO, a UK based apart-hotel group, and was due to be operated by Lockeliving.

 Temporary or cancelled projects

 The Point Village Square hosted a market from May to November 2010, as well as The Revolver, a €10m "observation wheel", from July 2010 until November 2011.

 The Dublin Flea Market held its annual Christmas event inside the Point Square building until 2018.

 There were plans to build a 120-metre skyscraper (called the "Point Village Watchtower") with apartments, offices and a bar and restaurant.
 Although the developer invested circa €15 in underground works, the project was later abandoned.

 Transport

-The Point Luas stop, he easternmost terminus of the docklands extension of the Luas Red Line light rail system is located in the middle of the development.
-This Luas link to Tallaght connects the Point Village to other transport options, including the DART, suburban rail, Busáras, mainline rail, and the future Dublin Metro.
+The Point is the easternmost terminus of the docklands extension of the Luas Red Line light rail system is located in the middle of the development.
+This Luas link to Tallaght and Saggart connects the Point Village to other transport options, including the DART, suburban rail, Busáras, mainline rail, and the future MetroLink.
 The Dublin Port Tunnel southern portal is located nearby.